Hi Mary Peck! Nice to see another B nonnie, and it sounds like you are really working the program in an effective way. Thank you for your suggestions!

 Be really carefull with glutenfree breads- most of them contains B avoids !!

-ENFP -naturalist, visual/spatial and musical/verbal/chatty Dane-Â living with DD Emma age 19, 0 rh- secr ( Hunter or explorer ) Diamonds, superfoods,Neutral,*black dots, avoids
+ENFP -naturalist, visual/spatial and musical/verbal/chatty Dane-Â Mother to DD Emma age 19, 0 rh- secr ( Hunter or Explorer ) Diamonds, superfoods,Neutral,*black dots, avoids

 Revision History (1 edits)